the-J/WhiteGoat/README.md

 #### What I'm building (what bot should do):
     Handling Twitch.tv (almost done)
     - [x] Register new twitch channels that it will follow
-    - [ ] Setup channels on which it should publish
+    - [X] Setup channels on which it should publish
     - [x] Assign users to twitch stream notification list
     - [X] Publish info if twitch channel is live
+    - [ ] Allow to assign users as bot admins
 </a>

     Calendar (commming next)